what is a logline in film?

 • The challenge they have to overcome

 But what else do these film loglines tell us?
-If done well, they can also give the reader a sense of the:
+If done well, they can also give the reader a sense of the following:

 • Genre – is this a fantasy movie?
 Action?
 Horror?